Coarse assembly maps: Calculation of EOinfty

 Let $X$ be a uniform bornological coarse space {which is discrete both as a uniform and as a coarse space.} Then

 by \cite[Prop.~9.33]{equicoarse}.
-Using that $E$ is countably additive at the marked equivalence {in the following chain of equivalences, we have for a small \ubs $X$ with the discrete uniform and coarse structures and the minimal bornology (note that the space $X$ is countable under these assumptions)}
+Using that $E$ is additive at the marked equivalence {in the following chain of equivalences, we have for a \ubs $X$ with the discrete uniform and coarse structures and the minimal bornology }